 The default.url will look similar to the following but with your information in it:

-To add those items, you’ll need to jump into the Apache Zeppelin Docker container instance.
-So, open up a local terminal window and execute the following command.
+Jump back into the Apache Zeppelin Docker container instance by opening up a local terminal window and execute the following command.

 $ docker exec -it zeppelin bash

 Create a new directory to house the MariaDB certificate authority chain.